firox263/Hyena.Addins/Samples/README.md

 ﻿# Samples
-This folder contains samples illustrating mono-addins in action.
+This folder contains samples illustrating hyena-addins in action.

 Note, the `Deprecated/` folder contains old samples which have not been updated to work with newer versions of .NET